pmonnahan/admixMap/README.md

       mbc_pval: '0.0001' # pvalue threshold for missingness-by-case
       missingness: '0.2' # missingness threshold
       maf: '0.01' # Minor allele frequency threshold

+See the text following '#' for a description of each entry.

 #### LD pruning
 We seek to create a separate dataset for calculating population structure and sample relatedness.
 To do so, we create a smaller dataset of well-behaving, independent markers.
 To identify such markers, we first subset the data to included only controls and remove variants exhibiting high linkage disequilibrium.